How to Use Sea Moss: Dosage, Recipes & Daily Routine

 - 1 teaspoon aloe vera gel (optional)

-Method: Mix ingredients to a smooth paste.
-Apply to clean skin for 10–15 minutes, then rinse with warm water.
-Patch test before full-face use.
+Method: Mix to a smooth paste, apply to clean skin for 10–15 minutes, then rinse with warm water.

 Hair & scalp treatment